Do you want to start living a little greener, but don’t know how?

 - Artificial Grass

-- If you live in the desert like me, then you know how precious water is.
+- If you live in the desert-like me, then you know how precious water is.
 Artificial grass is a great alternative for all of you living in a drought environment.

-Even if the only thing you do is switch to reusable straws it will make a difference in the long run and that is the point.
+Maybe you don’t think to change one thing will do anything.
+But consider this, even if the only thing you do is switch to reusable straws it will make a difference in the long run and that is the point.
 Think about it like this…let’s say you get a Starbucks two times a week and eat out two times as well.
 That’s 4 single-use straws in 1 week.
 Let’s assume you will have the same general pattern for a year.
 So now we use 4 straws a week for 52 weeks, which gives us 208 straws a year.
 And that is just for you.

 What if 100 people have the same pattern, then we would have a total of 20,800 straws per year.
 The number grows exponentially fast when we think about there being a billion people on the planet.
 Now while 208 is not that much compared to 20,800, you are still making a difference.

 And just think, you personally might inspire someone else to switch to reusable straws and have now started a chain reaction.
-The impact you could have just by changing one thing is enormous.

 Don’t be upset if you don’t always stick with it.
 Changing a habit is really difficult.
 Just remember to keep on trying to change your habit.
 You will eventually figure out a pattern for yourself that will allow you to stick with your new living green lifestyle.